macsrok/github-pull-notifier/README.md

 ```

 Adjust entrypoint.sh to your needs.
 The default is to run the script @ 10:45AM Mon, Wed, Friday Central United States time.
-to change the time zone udjust line 4 of Dockerfile, and rebuild.
+To change the time zone, adjust the value on line 4 of Dockerfile, and rebuild.

 ```
 docker build .